 Within the bowl lies sand and clay deposited by seas during the Tertiary period around sixty-five million years ago.
 Much of the layer on the surface of the basin was stripped away by glaciers during the Ice Age, leaving only limited remains of a former ridge that became separate hills such as those at Harrow and Highgate.

-Numerous rivers and streams flowed into the Thames from the higher ground to the north and south and erosion from these over the past fifty thousand years created the many valleys and hills on and around which London is now built.
-In the past few centuries the mixture of gravel, brick earth and clay that sits on the surface of the chalk bowl has been used to create ‘London Brick’ from which the city has been built.
-The soft clay made the tunnelling of the London Underground relatively easy but causes problems of subsidence of buildings that do not have good foundations.
+Numerous rivers and streams flowed into the Thames from the higher ground to the north and south.
+Erosion from those during the past 50,000 years created the many valleys and hills on and around which London is now built.
+In the past few centuries the mixture of gravel, brick-earth and clay that sits on the surface of the chalk bowl has been used to create ‘London Brick’ from which the city has been built.
+The soft clay made the tunnelling of London’s underground railways relatively easy but causes problems of subsidence of buildings that do not have good foundations.

-There is evidence of human occupation around what is now London as far back at least half a million years ago but early inhabitants would have drifted southwards with the coming of the last Ice Age.
-As the climate improved humans returned, probably following the spread of animals.
+There is evidence of human occupation around what is now London as far back as half a million years ago, but early inhabitants would have drifted southwards with the coming of the last Ice Age.
+Humans returned as the climate improved, probably following the spread of animals.
 Those new settlers can be linked to Brittonic-speaking Celtic tribes around northern Europe and the west of France.

-Having established settlements, the Belgae needed a means to move their chariots between them and they created some form of roads.
+Having established settlements the Belgae needed a means to move their chariots between them and they created roads.
 Although we do not know their exact routes it is most likely that in many cases they were more or less the same as that of the Roman roads that were used in the following centuries.
 To some extent the routes are traceable from discoveries of coins of the period, probably dropped by Belgic travellers.